-In 2004, API Equality – Northern California formed as a response to a 6,000 person anti-marriage equality rally held by Chinese Christian leaders.
-API Equality – Northern California, previously called Asian Pacific American Coalition for Equality (APACE) and then Asian Equality, was originally a national ad hoc coalition of LGBTQ API people and our allies to educate, organize and advocate with and for LGBTQ API community members.
+APIENC formed in 2004 as a response to a 6,000-person rally to attack marriage equality held by Chinese Christian leaders in San Francisco.
+Initially named the Asian Pacific American Coalition for Equality (APACE), and then API Equality, APIENC began as an emergent national coalition of LGBTQ+ Asian and Pacific Islander people and our allies focused on storytelling, organizing, and advocacy.
 Our inception as an organization came out of a specific moment in time—a time in which our community wanted to feel safe, affirmed, and validated in our homes, with our families, and in our bodies.
-In the 11 years, that need has not changed, but our organization has used a range of strategy and programs to meet the diversity of experiences within the LGBTQ API community in the Bay Area, and nationally.
+Since then, our need to be safe and affirmed has not changed, but our tactics and strategies have shifted to best meet the needs of transgender, non-binary, and queer API people in the Bay Area.

-Between 2004-2008, API Equality – Northern California built local and national connections with API and LGBT organizations to secure marriage equality.
-During this time, the focus of the organization was to mobilize the API community to support marriage equality legislation, while generating media coverage in API and English media to support LGBT families.
+Between 2004-2008, APIENC built local and national connections with API and LGBTQ organizations to secure marriage equality.
+During this time, the focus of the organization was to mobilize the API community to support marriage equality legislation, while generating media coverage in API and English media to support LGBTQ families.

 GENERATIVE CONFLICT & PARTICIPATORY LEADERSHIP